jantic/DeOldify/README.md

 The "GAN Schedules" you'll see in the notebooks are probably the ugliest looking thing I've put in the code, but they're just my version of implementing progressive GAN training, suited to a Unet generator.
 That's all that's going on there really.

-Pretrained weights again are here:  https://www.dropbox.com/s/7r2wu0af6okv280/colorize_gen_192.h5
+Pretrained weights again are here:  https://www.dropbox.com/s/7r2wu0af6okv280/colorize_gen_192.h5 (right click and download from this link).

 Generally with training, you'll start seeing good results when you get midway through size 192px (assuming you're following the progressive training examples I laid out in the notebooks).